Arzu Formánek, BSc in Mathematics, MA in Philosophy

 Executive Board Member of IACAP-International Association of Computing and Philosophy

-Co-Founder & Organizer at Ethics of Technology Early-career Group (ETEG)
+Co-Founder of Ethics of Technology Early-career Group (ETEG)

-Member & Organizer at Research Group: Philosophy of Media and Technology
+Member of Research Group: Philosophy of Media and Technology

 • 12.2023 // Philosophy of AI Conference (PhAI 2023): Talk Title: "Is it wrong to kick Kickable 3.0?
 An affordance based approach to ethics of human-robot interaction".
 Centre for Philosophy and AI Research, FAU.